jerbarnes/nordial/word_level/guidelines.md

 &ensp;&ensp;&ensp;&ensp;E han proff so **e|kje** det noke problem.

 #### palatalization
-Usually indicated by additions of j or i.
+Palatalization is a process where consonants have an offglide at the palate (palatum).
+In Norwegian this happens frequently, but not exclusively, to geminated consonants such as nn, dd and ll, in the dialects that have this trait.
+In writing it is usually indicated by additions of j or i.

 &ensp;&ensp;&ensp;&ensp;Æ e nok **forbainna** på denne forfølginga av folk på NAV